 - The film was made in black and white using real actors after that rotoscope technique was used this is well-known thanks to Disney films such as Snow White and Star Wars, this technique is used for making the laser sword.
 However, Bakshi work was the first to be completely made with this technique.

 - Even several animated scenes were made using traditional ways, they were not included in the film and just a few moments are handmade draws.
 Most of the film is made with a combination of real action and animation techniques.

 - Action rotoscope scenes were taken in Spain.
 In fact, The Helm abyss battle was made in Belmonte castle, in Cuenca.

 Ralph Bakshi The Lord of the Rings was well-known thanks to its quality and great techniques used at that time it was done, the film was a success but there were bad critics as well.
-That is one of the reason the film has attracted a lot of fans and it has become a cult film through the years.
+That is one of the reasons the film has attracted a lot of fans and it has become a cult film over the years.

 That is the cause why Seven Films, collaborating with Rossscammm Films Distribution Consultancy, will release this movie again in Spain for all the Tolkien fans’ delight.